nikolanovoselec/m365-mcp-server/TECHNICAL.md

 ### 2. OAuth Provider Token Mismatch

 **Problem Description**:
 The `@cloudflare/workers-oauth-provider` library manages its own token lifecycle and format, creating JWTs with Cloudflare-specific claims.
-However, our MCP server needs actual Microsoft Graph API access tokens to make Office 365 API calls.
+However, the MCP server needs actual Microsoft Graph API access tokens to make Office 365 API calls.
 The OAuth provider's token format is incompatible with Microsoft's bearer token requirements, and there's no built-in mechanism to store or pass external provider tokens through the OAuth flow.

 **Technical Impact**: